 The best time for taking pictures

-Light beams start appearing in the canyon around the 20th of arch and disappear in the first half of October.
+Light beams start appearing in the canyon around the 20th of March and disappear in the first half of October.
 The best months to take pictures are June and July.The best time is between 11:30am up to 1:00pm.
-But during the summer months you will be able to witness the light beams already around 10:00, so you should consider this option, as sometimes this hour is cheaper to book than those labeled as prime time.
+But during the summer months you will be able to witness the light beams already around 10:00.
+You should consider this option, as sometimes this hour is cheaper to book than those labeled as prime time.
 Important: before entering the canyon you have to make the decision which camera lens you will want to use.
 You should avoid changing lenses in the canyon.
 Constantly airborne microscopic sand pieces are likely to get inside your camera during the lens change.
 It will definitely negatively affect your gear.

-Visit this site to book a tour:
+Visit this site to book a tour: [LINK]

 Lower Antelope Canyon